Ifo Institute – Leibniz Institute for Economic Research at the University of Munich

 In May 2010 the euro countries decided to set up an interim bail-out fund, resulting in the creation of the European Financial Stability Mechanism (EFSM; effective as of May 2010) and the European Financial Stability Facility (EFSF; effective as of June 2010), to make money available to countries in financial difficulties.
 This bail-out fund is supported by additional financial contributions from the IMF.
 The EFSM is a EU instrument that is financed via the EU budget.
 The original EFSF’s guarantee capacity of €440 billion was increased to €780 billion in October 2011 (the so-called boosting of the EFSF), in order to actually make the indicative lending envelope of €440 billion actually available.
 The funding made available by the IMF to the EFSF and EFSM in parallel to European support totals (at least) €250 billion.

 Five Eurozone countries have already reached agreements regarding financial assistance payments (see the second column in the figure), starting with Ireland in November 2010.
 The total package agreed upon was worth €85 billion.
 Ireland itself funded €17.5 billion of this amount by tapping cash reserves and from a pension fund, while non-euro countries, namely the UK (€3.8 billion), Sweden (€0.6 billion) and Denmark (€0.4 billion) granted bilateral credits.
-The remaining contribution of the EFSM, EFSF and IMF totalled €62.7 billion (green oblong), of which € 22.5 billion was granted by the ESM and IMF respectively, and the remaining €17.7 billion was taken from the EFSF.
-With the exception of a residual payment to be made by the EFSM, which was postponed until 2014, this bail-out programme came to an end in December 2013.
+The remaining contribution of the EFSM, EFSF and IMF totalled €62.7 billion (green oblong in the second and third column), of which € 22.5 billion was granted by the ESM and IMF respectively, and the remaining €17.7 billion was taken from the EFSF.
+The last tranche of this bail-out programme was paid out in March 2014.
 In April 2011 Portugal was next in line.
-A package worth €78 billion (yellow oblong) was put together for this country, to which the EFSM, EFSF and IMF each contributed €26 billion.
+A package worth €78 billion (yellow oblong in the second and third column) was put together for this country, to which the EFSM, EFSF and IMF each contributed €26 billion.
 In the end it emerged that Greece required a second bail-out, which was finalised in July 2011.
 At the EU Summit of October 2011 this package had been adjusted in line with current events at the time and the agreed total of €130 billion by 2014 was finally confirmed in February 2012.
 On 14 March 2012 the euro countries finally agreed upon the second bail-out package, worth a total of up to €144.6 billion including the €24.4 billion from the first package that had not yet been spent) available until the end of 2014 from EFSF funds.
 Finally, the IMF announced on 15 March 2012 that it would make €28 billion available to Greece (including around €10 billion that remained unspent from the first bail-out package) by the first quarter of 2016.
 A total of over €138 billion in new funds were therefore pledged: €120.2 billion by the euro countries via the EFSF and around €18 billion by the IMF.
 The differential between this sum and the €130 billion cited above is due to that fact that €8.25 billion in IMF funds will not be paid out until 2015/2016.
-Together with the first bail-out package, financial assistance for Greece totals around €246 billion (light blue in the figure), of which the euro countries contributed €197.5 billion and the IMF around €48 billion.
-The bail-out funds for the three countries are represented by the oblongs coloured light blue (for Greece), green (for Ireland) and yellow (for Portugal); the first column denotes sums already paid out, while the second (and third) columns show the amounts pledged.
+Together with the first bail-out package, the financial assistance for Greece originally pledged totalled around €246 billion, of which the euro countries contributed €197.5 billion and the IMF around €48 billion.
+The loan installments that Greece has repaid to the IMF since August 2013 have been subtracted from this amount (light blue oblong in the second and third column).
+In the first column the respective net contributions made – as described above – are represented by the oblongs coloured light blue (for Greece), green (for Ireland) and yellow (for Portugal).

 At the beginning of June 2012 the Spanish government informed its euro partners that it wished to request assistance from the euro countries for the restructuring of its banking sector.
 Funds totalling up to €100 billion from the EFSF/ESM were being considered.
 On 25 June 2012 a formal request was submitted by Spain.
 The programme took effect on 23 July 2012.
-Provisional calculations indicate a capital requirement of between €51 billion and €62 billion, and including a safety buffer the total requirement remains €100 billion.
+Provisional calculations indicate a capital requirement of between €51 billion and €62 billion, and including a safety buffer the total requirement remained €100 billion.
 The programme was finally transferred to the ESM in November 2012.
 The first tranche was paid out in December.
 Prior to its official exit from the bail-out programme in December 2013, Spain received credit totalling 41.3 billion euros.
-This bailout package is represented by the light green oblong in the three left-hand columns, and as the total amount paid out in the end.
+This bailout package is represented by the light green oblong in the three left-hand columns, and as the total amount effectively paid out in the second and third column, and with the bail-out funds provided by Spain taken into consideration in the first column.
 On the 25 June 2012 the government of Cyprus also announced that the country would request bail-out funds.
 The country is suffering from a banking crisis and from its very close economic ties with Greece, which has had a major impact on its banks.
 On 25 March 2013 the donors and Cyprus basically agreed to a bail-out package worth €10 billion.
 The ESM should contribute around €9 billion and the IMF should pay in up to €1 billion.
 The first tranche of ESM bail-out funds was paid out on 13 May 2013.
 The IMF finally approved the fund’s share of this package on 15 May 2013.
-This bail-out programme is represented by the small white area in the three left-hand columns.
+This bail-out programme is represented by the small white area in the three left-hand columns – and is represented like packages for other countries.

 The third column of the figure shows the potential credit volumes of all bail-out measures combined.
 As mentioned the same amount is cited for ECB financial assistance as in the left-hand column.
 The bail-out packages agreed for Greece, Ireland, Portugal and Spain are shown in the second column.
 The violet oblong quantifies the remaining IMF funds from the €250 billion made available.
 After deducing the funds already pledged totalling €67 billion (€22.5 billion for Ireland, €26 billion for Portugal, €18 billion for Greece and €1 billion for Cyprus), the remaining funds currently total €182 billion.
 The grey oblong at the top of the columns represents the permanent ESM bail-out funds, which still has a capacity to grant €450 billion of credit after deduction of the sum awarded to Spain and Cyprus.